The Ultimate KPI Guide

 Step 3: Longlist your KPIs with KPI Trees

-People tend to want jump straight to the 'right answer' and may miss many critical KPIs by doing this.
+People tend to want to jump straight to the 'right answer' but may miss many critical measures by doing this.
 The ROKS method separates KPI selection into two stages.
-The first stage 'longlisting', using KPI Trees, builds a full model of all the potential KPIs, without worrying about how important or practical those measures are.
-This list will be waaaay too long, but don't worry, we have a structured way of reducing this list in Step 4.
+The first stage is called 'longlisting' and, by using KPI Trees, builds a full model of all the potential measures without worrying about how important or practical those measures are.
+This list will be waaaay too long but don't worry, we have a structured way of reducing this list in Step 4.

 - Run follow-up results mapping workshop